How to Stay Safe Online: Tips for Personal Security

 • Deactivate the API key if you're not using it.

-• If you're unsure, run the program inside a non-root container.
+• If you're unsure, run the program inside a non-root Docker container.

 • The fewer IDE/editor plugins installed, the better.